-The SRS consists of four air bag modules, SRS air bag control unit (SRS-ECU), side impact sensor, SRS warning lamp and clock spring.
-The air bags are located in the centre of the steering wheel, above the glove box, and built into the front seat back assemblies.
+The SRS consists of two air bag modules, SRS air bag control unit (SRS-ECU), SRS warning lamp and clock spring.
+One air bag is located in the centre of the steering wheel and another above the glove box.
 Each air bag has a folded air bag and an inflator unit.
-The SRS-ECU under the floor console monitors the system and has a safing G sensor and an analog G sensor.
-The side impact sensor inside the center pillar monitors any shocks coming from the side of the vehicle.
+The control unit under the floor console monitors the system and has a safing G sensor and an analog G sensor.
 The warning lamp on the instrument panel indicates the operational status of the SRS.
 The clock spring is installed in the steering column.

-The SRS side air bag deploys if an impact received at the side of the vehicle is stronger than a certain set value, in order to protect the upper bodies of front seat passengers in the event of a collision.
+One air bag is located in the centre of the steering wheel and another above the glove box.
+Each air bag has a folded air bag and an inflator unit.
+The control unit under the floor console monitors the system and has a safing G sensor and an analog G sensor.
+The warning lamp on the instrument panel indicates the operational status of the SRS.
+The clock spring is installed in the steering column.
 The seat belt pre-tensioner is built into the front seat belt retractor.
 Only authorized service personnel should do work on or around the SRS components and seat belt with pre-tensioner.
 Those service personnel should read this manual carefully before starting any such work.
-Extreme care must be used when servicing the SRS to avoid injury to the service personnel (by inadvertent deployment of the air bags or inadvertent operation of the seat belt with pre-tensioner) or the driver (by rendering the SRS or the seat belt with pre-tensioner inoperative).
+Extreme care must be used when servicing the SRS to avoid injury to the service personnel (by inadvertent deployment of the air bags or inadvertent operation of the seat belt with pre-tensioner or inadvertent operation of the seat belt with pre-tensioner) or the driver (by rendering the SRS or the seat belt with pre-tensioner inoperative).